Direct Financial Support

 If you have seen the advising rates at kimcrayton.com, you may be wondering why someone charging those rates needs additional financial support.

 The answer is straightforward.
-The advising rates at kimcrayton.com reflect 30 years of expertise, the industries Kim operates in, and a quality over quantity model that limits the number of clients she can work with at any given time.
-That work is what pays her bills, and it cannot be scaled without compromising what makes it worth what it costs.
+The advising rates at kimcrayton.com reflect 30 years of expertise, the industries I operate in, and a quality over quantity model that limits the number of clients I can work with at any given time.
+That work is what has been funding this ecosystem, and it cannot be scaled without compromising what makes it worth what it costs.
+That was already a weight I was carrying alone.
+The current political climate has made it heavier.
+As institutions and organizations have used the shift away from equity as permission to pull back from this kind of work, the pipeline of clients willing to engage has narrowed, which means the advising business absorbs that loss, and so do I.

 This community development work is a separate undertaking.
 Right now, approximately 80% of it is funded by the advising business.
 That is not sustainable and it is not the design.
 Community development work should be sustained by the community it serves.
 This page exists because that is not yet fully the case, and because the people who understand the value of this work and want it to continue have asked for a direct way to support it.